Pseudo-Hamiltonian neural networks for learning partial differential equations

 Here we also show the learned external force and the prediction when this is removed from the model.
 The initial state of the plots in figures \ref{fig:ch_time} and \ref{fig:ch} is \eqref{eq:ch_init} with $a_1=0.1$, $a_2=0.06$, $b_1=0.01$, $b_2=0.02$, $c_1=2$, $c_2=5$, $d_1=1$, $b_2=2$.

 We see from Figure \ref{fig:ch_time} that the most general PHNN model may model the system moderately well, but it is highly sensitive to variations in the training data and the initialization of the neural networks in the model; from Figure \eqref{fig:ch} and Table \ref{tab:ch} we see that this model may produce unstable predictions.
-In any case, the PHNN models struggle to learn the external force of this problem accurately without knowing $R$, which we see by comparing the predictions of \textit{PHNN (lean)} and \textit{PHNN (informed)} in Figure \ref{fig:ch}, where the difference between the models is that the former has to learn an approximation $\hat{R}_\theta^{[3]}$ of $R$ and is not informed that $f$ is not explicitly time-dependent.
+In any case, the PHNN models struggle to learn the external force of this problem accurately without knowing $R$, which we see by comparing the predictions of \textit{PHNN (lean)} and \textit{PHNN (informed)} in Figure \ref{fig:ch}, where the difference between the models is that the former has to learn an approximation $\hat{R}_\theta^{[2]}$ of $R$ and is not informed that $f$ is not explicitly time-dependent.